A Lesson to Learn: Slack Technologies Inc. (WORK)

 Analysts’ Opinion of WORK

-Wedbush, on the other hand, stated in their research note that they expect to see WORK reach a price target of $45, previously predicting the price at $20.
-The rating they have provided for WORK stocks is “Neutral” according to the report published on December 03rd, 2020.
+Many brokerage firms have already submitted their reports for WORK stocks, with Credit Suisse repeating the rating for WORK by listing it as a “Neutral.”
+The predicted price for WORK in the upcoming period, according to Credit Suisse is $45 based on the research report published on March 16th of the current year 2021.

-Wells Fargo gave a rating of “Equal Weight” to WORK, setting the target price at $46 in the report published on December 02nd of the previous year.
+Wedbush gave a rating of “Neutral” to WORK, setting the target price at $45 in the report published on December 03rd of the previous year.

 Insider Trading